WinVector/Examples/rebalance/rw_example_R.md

 ideas](https://ninazumel.com/2015/02/27/balancing-classes-before-training-classifiers-addressing-a-folk-theorem/)
 which lead us to conclude: if re-balancing does anything better than moving your threshold, this is in fact evidence of a missed interaction.

+It is our thesis that their is little benefit to re-balancing data and if there appears to be such a benefit it means you failded to use numeric scores (converted to a classification rule too early) or missed an interaction in your data (which can be fixed by a bit more feature engineering, the non-montone change suggests some interactions that can be introduced).

 Let’s work our example in [`R`](https://www.r-project.org).